25 Aug 2025

 How Does Psilocybin Therapy for Anorexia Work?

-Recent studies describe a three step psychedelic therapy process for eating disorders:
+Recent studies4 describe a three step psychedelic therapy process for eating disorders:

 • Preparation sessions: A client meets guides, sets goals, and then undergoes several of check-ups, screenings, and blood tests.